Amazon: condition mappings

 * = To be marked as 'collectible', an item should be unique in a way that increases value for a collector, such as signed, inscribed, scarce, or has to have other unique characteristics.

-Mapping your conditions
+Mapping conditions

 To export your conditions correctly, it's important that you set a correct name for the conditions (for which you can use advanced rules if your names currently do not comply).